NativeScript/ui-kit/packages/rive/README.md

 </Page>
 ```

-When using flavors, you can just register the element for usage in your markup:
+When using flavors, you can register the element for usage in your markup:

 ```ts
 import { RiveView } from '@nativescript/rive'